AlyssaMarisDev/ohana-backend/architecturepatterns.md

 ### Database Error Handling

-- Always use `DatabaseUtils` methods
+- Always use `DatabaseUtils` methods in repositories
 - Handle `SQLIntegrityConstraintViolationException` as `ConflictException`
 - Wrap unknown database errors in `DbException`
-- Use transactions for multi-step operations
+- Use Unit of Work for multi-step operations

 ## Code Quality Standards